Uberi/University-Notes/PHIL110A/PHIL110A.md

 Locke believes the mind starts off as a tabula rasa - a blank slate.
 Our sense perceptions are the means by which we gain knowledge of the external world.

-Locke is an **empiricist** - we know the world through observations and experience.
+Locke is an **empiricist** - we know the world through observations and experience, and that our minds start off empty and accumulate knowledge from the world.
 This contrasts with **rationalism**, which states that there are innate ideas and we can know everything though reasoning on that knowledge.

-Locke is a **dualist** - he believes that ideas and minds exist outside of the world, while there is also a world in which things exist.
-In other words, there are things in the world, and things outside of it.
-The idea of white or black is one thing, while the texture and material of an object needed to make it appear white or black is another.
+Locke is a **dualist**, but a different type from that of Descartes (there are many types of dualism).
+Locke thinks there is a difference between a thing in the world, and the idea of that thing - that they are different kinds of things.
+However, to Locke **ideas are still matter** - specifically, an arrangement or pattern of matter, such as the electrical impulses in the brain.

+Dualism is the view that the universe is made of two different kinds of things.

 **Sensation** is the process in which an object causes a perception in a mind and brings an idea into the mind.
 A particular sensation is a perception bringing about an idea.

 A dog sees a canteloupe and the idea of a canteloupe appears in its brain.

-An **idea** is what a mind perceives in itself.
+An **idea** is what a mind perceives in itself - anything appearing inside the mind.
 It is whatever is the target of perception, thought, or understanding.

 As a result, **ideas exist only in the mind**.
 They are actually the patterns and movements of the particles in the brain.

-We infer the existance of a real thing from the idea of it.
+We infer the existence of a real thing from the idea of it.

 A dog sees canteloupe and the immediate object of perception is the idea of canteloupe.